One major challenge is the public’s lack of lung cancer awareness:

 ABOH Speaker Testimonial

-“I volunteer as a speaker to honor my mom who I lost in 2012.
+“I volunteer as a Ambassador to honor my mom who I lost in 2012.
 Improved awareness, reduced societal blame, early detection and increased research is needed to save lives from the number one cancer killer.
 If my mom had received screening and been diagnosed properly at the start of her symptoms, she would still be here today.” – Julie Opheim